-1 Organisation
+1 Organization

 The SSA Master's degree has been designed as a one-year training, running from mid September till early September.
-Enrollment is possible with a degree corresponding to a 1st year Master's diploma in Physics, or equivalent.
+Enrolment is possible with a degree corresponding to a 1st year Master's diploma in Physics, or equivalent.
 Typical examples are students who have a Bachelor's in Physics + 1 or 2 years in Master's degree in Physics, or an engineering degree in Physics.

 Students who want to join with a Bachelor's degree in Physics first need to successfully complete a one-year Master training in Physics.
-At the University of Orléans this is possible by completing the first year of the Master in Fundamental and Applied Physics (in blue, see below), whose courses are taught in French.
+At the University of Orléans this is possible by completing the first year of the Master in Fundamental and Applied Physics (in blue, see below).
+This first year, however, is in French.